Ancient-Wisdom.Co.Uk

 The uneven surface created by the apparent 'crossing' from one rut to another (right) presents a navigational nightmare for anyone attempting to 'use' them.
 In certain cases it is difficult to imagine why such manoeuvres could/would have been repeated (reinforcing the idea that the ruts were made with a single pass instead of repeated passes).

-Some interesting features of the San Gwann cart-ruts
+Interesting features of the San Gwann cart-ruts.

 'Clapham Junction' - This aptly named site on the southern side of the island has an enormous number of ruts, which fan out and cross over each other.
 This site offers the largest concentration of lines on the island.

 Hancock says that at Clapham junction, he found ruts 'Up to a metre deep, and in some cases almost a metre wide at the surface-though narrowing at the base' (2).
-(A visit in 2004 failed to confirm this report).

 Ruts at this site have differing gauges, depths, widths, and are shaped differently at the bottom, some narrowing and others remaining flat.
 Such obvious differences at the same location raises questions over the kind of vehicle that could have made such marks.